Top 5 in the UK for student-staff ratio (Complete University Guide 2025)

 At Cambridge, you'll do a lot of independent study and research.
 You can:

 Sometimes called ‘labs’ or laboratory classes.
-Practical work on some courses may be assessed.
+Practical work on some courses is assessed.

 Some courses give you the opportunity to go on: